3b1b/manim/README.md

 ## Installation
 > **WARNING:** These instructions are for ManimGL _only_.
 Trying to use these instructions to install [ManimCommunity/manim](https://github.com/ManimCommunity/manim) or instructions there to install this version will cause problems.
 You should first decide which version you wish to install, then only follow the instructions for your desired version.
+>
+> **Note**: To install manim directly through pip, please pay attention to the name of the installed package.
+This repository is ManimGL of 3b1b.
+The package name is `manimgl` instead of `manim` or `manimlib`.
+Please use `pip install manimgl` to install the version in this repository.

 Manim runs on Python 3.6 or higher (Python 3.8 is recommended).